 - Social innovators can use their skills to rebalance society.(And remember, anyone with the will can be a social innovator.)

-Social innovators are change agents that improve society by developing effective and equitable new models to help bring society more into balance regarding the economy and social justice.
+Social innovators are change agents that improve society by developing effective and equitable new models to help bring society more into balance regarding the economy, the environment, and social justice.
 Social entrepreneurs take the innovation a step further by developing ventures that successfully implement the change model.
 These ventures are often less hierarchical yet more cooperative and complex than existing models.
-The overall goal of social innovators is sustainability, i.e, living within planetary capacities in an equitable manner.
+The overall goals of social innovators are sustainability, i.e, living within planetary capacities in an equitable manner, and resilience, the ability (literally) to weather the storms of climate change and economic and political unrest.
 In general social innovators come up with new and more effective ways (systemically, organizationally, financially etc.) of dealing with and hopefully mitigating social problems.
 I break down social entrepreneurship into three categories: social or community focused enterprise, community focused design/engineering, and community focused leadership.
 It must be said that there is considerable overlap between them.

 Social entrepreneurship has been defined by researchers and practitioners in various ways but a common denominator is a venture that adds value to a community mission through innovative, risk-taking, business-like practices.
 Social entrepreneurs are concerned more with collective or communal benefit than their own individual benefit.
 Social entrepreneurs combine innovation with fulfillment of community needs and their work overlaps with social justice and environmental preservation movements.
 So, social entrepreneurs channel innovation into “social enterprises” or “social ventures” that support sustainability, both of individual businesses and the larger community.